Top

 • Best of the Bar | Top 100 Verdicts

-What Is Workers’ Compensation?
+What Is Workers’ Compensation in Pittsburgh?

-Workers’ compensation is a form of insurance that provides financial and medical benefits to employees who have been injured on the job.
+Workers’ compensation is a form of insurance that provides financial and medical benefits to employees in Pennsylvania who have been injured on the job.
 These benefits may include medical care, disability pay, and vocational rehabilitation services.
 Workers’ compensation also provides death benefits to surviving family members in the event of a fatal workplace accident.

 Workers’ compensation can cover the necessary medical treatment, including hospital visits, prescription drugs, rehabilitation services, surgery, testing, and related expenses when an employee suffers a work-related injury or illness.
 In addition to covering medical costs, workers’ compensation may also provide disability payments for lost wages if the employee cannot return to work due to their injury or illness.
-In some cases, workers’ compensation may even pay for retraining or education programs to help injured employees find alternative employment.
-This compensation is typically capped at either 2/3 of the employee’s salary or the statewide limit, which is adjusted yearly.
+The coverage often extends beyond immediate treatment, addressing long-term rehabilitation needs and potential future health setbacks.

 Workers’ compensation is a no-fault system, meaning that employers cannot be sued in civil court for injuries suffered by their employees unless you can prove that the employer acted with intentional disregard for safety.
+This encourages a fairer resolution process while prioritizing employee welfare and workplace integrity.

 Generally speaking, sustaining an injury at work entitles you to collect workers’ compensation; however, there are some contexts in which you would not be eligible, such as: